3-DAY COPENHAGEN ITINERARY

 Though Copenhagen is expensive it is a great travel destination and totally worth a visit – at any time of the year!

-So, whenever you visit Copenhagen – enjoy!
+So, whenever you will be 3 days in Copenhagen – enjoy!